Davison Mercury Through the Houses #

 Fourth House #

-Davison Mercury in the fourth house directs communication toward matters of home, family, and emotional foundations.
-The couple tends to have their most meaningful conversations in private settings, and the home becomes the primary venue for the partnership’s intellectual life.
-Discussions about family history, domestic arrangements, and emotional security come naturally.
+Davison Mercury in the fourth house centers the partnership’s communication around home, family, and emotional foundations.
+The couple tends to have their most meaningful conversations in private, domestic settings, and family-related topics may dominate the dialogue.
+There is a thoughtful quality to how the partnership discusses its emotional life and domestic arrangements.

 Fifth House #